b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 ...

+### KLOPPENBORG, R. ###

+* Kloppenborg, Ria (ed.)
+(1983).
+'Selected Studies on Ritual in the Indian Religions: Essays to D.J.
+Hoens'.
+Studies in the History of Religions: Supplement to Numen; Vol. XLV \[45], Selected Studies on Ritual in the Indian Religions edited by M. Heerma van Voss; E.J.
+Sharpe and R.J.Z.
+Werblowsky.
+Leiden, The Netherlands: E.J.
+Brill.
+ISBN 9004071296.

+**Purport:**<br>
+...

 ### KLUTZ, T.; *et al.* ###

 * Klutz, Todd (ed.) & Porter, Stanley E. (exec. ed.), *et al*.
 (2003).
 'Magic in the Biblical World: From the Rod of Aaron to the Ring of Solomon'.
 Journal for the Study of the New, Testament Supplement Series No. 245.
 London, England, U.K.: T&T Clark International (a Continuum imprint).
 ISBN 0826466842 (hbk).